Video shows fight between 2 members of Riviera Beach City Council after discussing water contamination

 Riviera Beach Council members express fear over another member's behavior

-PBSO also released multiple bodycam videos showing some of the interviews conducted during their investigation.
+Deputies also released multiple body-camera videos showing some of the interviews conducted during their investigation.

 Footage shows Lawson told a deputy he was frustrated McCoy put his hands on him, which the deputy interpreted as him wanting to press charges in the incident report.
 He told the deputy in the interview that he tried to keep the peace.